Enter the total deformation distance and the spring constant of the collision to determine the impact force of an object, such as a car crash.

-As can be seen by the formula above, the work done is directly proportional to the spring constant and exponentially related to the deformation.
-For this reason cars are meant to deform as much as possible during crashes.
+As can be seen, by the formula above, the work done is directly proportional to the spring constant and exponentially related to the deformation.
+For this reason, cars are meant to deform as much as possible during crashes.

 How to calculate an impact force?

-The following example is a step by step guide on how to calculate the impact force of a collision between two cars.
+The following example is a step-by-step guide on how to calculate the impact force of a collision between two cars.

 - First, we must analyze the equation above to determine the missing variables and the correct formula.
 After re-arranging some variables, we find that the max force = k * s where k is the spring constant and s is the displacement.

 - We will assume for this problem that the car is colliding with a wall that has no deformation.
-In this case the deformation is equal to 1 meter.
+In this case, the deformation is equal to 1 meter.

 - Next, we need to determine the spring constant.
-The car is clearly not a traditional spring, but a front on collision can be studied very well to get an accurate representation of the spring constant of the car.
-For this example we will assume that the data collected by the car manufacturer shows a spring constant of 10,000 N/m.
+The car is clearly not a traditional spring, but a front-on collision can be studied very well to get an accurate representation of the spring constant of the car.
+For this example, we will assume that the data collected by the car manufacturer shows a spring constant of 10,000 N/m.

 - Finally, and the information into the formula above and we find F = 10,000 N/m * 1 m = 10,000 N.

-- One last final step could be determine the resulting acceleration a human body feels during that time frame to determine the extent of injuries
+- One last final step could be to determine the resulting acceleration a human body feels during that time frame to determine the extent of injuries